JoshuaQSH/UoL-PhD-Thesis-Template/README.md

 This repository contains a $LaTeX$ template for creating PhD theses at the University of leeds.
 The original template is copied from: https://github.com/stonerlab/Thesis-template/tree/PhD

+Notes: currently the title should be within 4 lines (included), otherwise the title page will go ugly.

 - `Macros`: General thesis style settings
 - `ThesisFigs`: Figures for logos
 - `GuidesAndOthers`: University thesis guides